PART 1: THE INSPECTION

 After my initial inspection uncovered the botched manufactured stone and the filled air gap of the brick veneer, the builder agreed to remove all the manufactured stone veneer around the house to inspect for water damage.
 I knew what we would find, but I think everyone else was holding out hope it wouldn’t be that bad.

-It was actually worse that I suspected.
+It was actually worse than I suspected.

 Let’s take a look at some of the pictures from my second trip to the house, and what removing the manufactured stone uncovered.